Max-i Fieldbus

 • All bits are 100 % symmetrical even under bus arbitration (dominand and recessive bits) so unlike for example CAN there is no bias distortion and no problem with ringing on recessive bits.

-• All signal levels use a virtual midpoint between the supply rails L+ and L- as reference and therefore do not change due to voltage drops as long as the cross section of L+ and L- is the same.
+• All signal levels use a virtual midpoint between the supply rails L+ and L- as reference and therefore do not change due to voltage drops as long as the cross section of the two supply lines L+ and L- is the same.

 • The triggering levels are always in the ideal point in the middle between the positive and negative pulse levels no matter the signal attenuation.
 In CAN, they are typical fixed to 0.5 V and 0.9 V compared to the negative supply rail, which may cause asymmetry both in case of varying signal amplitude and in case of voltage drops.